pasensio97/SDslam/README.md

 ## Live Camera

-You can use a USB camera to run SD-SLAM with live images.
+You can use a USB camera to run SD-SLAM+ with live images.
 Change `N` to the proper `/dev/videoN` value where your camera is connected.

 ```
 ./Examples/Monocular/monocular Examples/Monocular/X.yaml N